firefinancialservices/slate/source/index.md

 `to` | The "to" side of the transaction. `to.type` is the type of the account, and `to.account` is the details of that account. _This field is only present in the full version._
 `fxTradeDetails` | If this is a currency conversion, this will contain the FX rate and converted amount. _This field is only present in the full version._
 `feeDetails` | The details of any fees applied. _This field is only present in the full version._
+`proprietarySchemeDetails` | Supplementary transaction details relating to the specific payment scheme the transaction relates to e.g. SEPA.

 The transaction type can be one of the following: